ShenghaoLin/PLCAnalyzer/README.md

 # PLCAnalyzer

-This project is designed for PLC program ...
+This project is designed for PLC programs...

 How to Use:
 -----------